 Apart from these major metrics, there are some other minor metrics as well.
 Things such as the expertise of the fund manager, if the fund’s investment philosophy is in line with your financial goals if the time period of the fund performance aligns with your investment horizon, etc. can all be of varied help here.

 If you yourself are doing your tax saving investments, then these will be the parameters you need to look at, before zeroing down on a particular fund.
 Alternatively, even if you’re taking the help of a financial adviser, you need to quiz him/her whether they have taken these factors into consideration before you opt to invest.

-Following are the list of Best Elss Funds to Invest in 2019
+Following is the list of the Best ElSS Funds to Invest in 2019.